Elevate

 Ready

-Pair your breathing practice with moments that help you slow down — washing your face, stepping into the shower, applying body oil, or winding down before bed.
+Pair your breathing practice with moments that already ask you to slow down — washing your face, stepping into the shower, applying body oil, or winding down before bed.

 Morning